Book Review: Stress Test by Timothy F. Geithner

 Stress Test Book Summary

-The emergence to collapse, and as the Minister of Finance under the spotlight design unprecedented relief measures.
+The emergence collapsed, and the Minister of Finance was under the spotlight to design unprecedented relief measures.
 This book is a review, explanation, and reflection on his 25 years of experience after he stepped down as the Minister of Finance.

 I read this book with gusto in 2 weeks.
 Although this book is not a novel at all, it has a novel appeal.
 I was taken into it to think: in the face of a crisis if it were me, what would I think and how would I do.